savar95x/dotfiles/README.md

 ```bash
 startx xwallpaper xset xsetroot xrdb setkbmap pipewire wireplumber mpd ncmpcpp picom xbanish redshift polybar rofi firefox
 ```
-also, all the x11 depedencies, and the ones required for compiling st and 2bwm, that you'll have to figure out yourself from the error messages, as it is distro dependent
+Also, all the x11 depedencies, and the ones required for compiling st and 2bwm, that you'll have to figure out yourself from the error messages, as it is distro dependent

 ### Manual
 This will store everything in $HOME/.local/repos/